Tips for your job search

 • Networking – a lot of vacancies remain hidden in the job market because not all jobs are advertised.
 For this reason, networking remains the number one job search strategy.

-• Recruiting on campus – your Career Centre, employer presentations and career fairs.
+• Recruiting on campus – your Career Services, employer presentations and career fairs.

 Decision making